taksug229/nba-salary-prediction/README.md

 ### Evaluation

-My best score with RMSE of **0.04603** in dollar amount for 2019 season is equivalent to $4.7M in error per prediction.
+My best score with RMSE of **0.04603** in dollars is equivalent to $4.7M in error per prediction.
 My baseline model was $8M (RMSE 0.0784) in error per prediction so I was able to improve by $3.3M.

-You can see that my residual plot improved significantly from the baseline model.
+You can see that my residual plot improved from the baseline model.

 ![Best Model Residual](img/bestmodel_residual.png)